Modulare Education and Training in the EU

 Module F 07 contains examples of methods for which the laboratory animals do not need to be anaesthetized.
 After an introduction on the handling of the animals, the content encompasses both the methods of administration and sampling such as blood and tissue (biopsies).
 Here, too, the focus is not only on general content, but also on species-specific particulars.
 This following module presents only blood sampling methods that are routinely conducted without anaesthesia.
 Blood sampling methods for which anaesthesia is required can be found in in Module A 02.

 Module F 10 addresses the steps to be taken before the actual animal experiment, i.e. database search and planning of the research project, including calculation of the number of animals needed.
 With reference to the German application form for permission to conduct animal experiments, basic knowledge on the biometric planning of experiments is presented.
-The module is aimed primarily at people responsible for planning and designing the project.

 Module T 20 presents content on analgesia and anaesthesia for minor procedures in laboratory animals.